folksgl/chalice-cicd-app/README.md

     - [Deploying the application](#deploying-the-chalice-application)

 ## Overview
-chalice-cicd-app is a template repo for a serverless application using the [AWS Chalice serverless framework](https://aws.github.io/chalice/index.html#).
-This repo includes both a hello-world Chalice app, as well as a CI/CD pipeline for deploying the code written using the [AWS Cloud Development Kit](https://aws.amazon.com/cdk/).
+The chalice-cicd-app template repo is a serverless application that uses the [AWS Chalice serverless framework](https://aws.github.io/chalice/index.html#).
+This repo includes both a hello-world Chalice app (located in [/app](https://github.com/folksgl/chalice-cicd-app/tree/main/app)), as well as a CI/CD pipeline (located in [/pipeline](https://github.com/folksgl/chalice-cicd-app/tree/main/pipeline)) for deploying the code written using the [AWS Cloud Development Kit](https://aws.amazon.com/cdk/).
 It is **highly** recommended that developers have a working understanding of the CDK, Chalice framework, and the underlying serverless AWS resources being manipulated during serverless development.

 ## Installation